AllMightySauron/homebride-solaxcloud-api/README.md

 This will allow some important non-standard characteristics to be visible (like power or total energy consumption), as depicted in the image below:

 <img src="images/plugin-outlet-consumption.png" width="50%" height="50%">

+If you want to rely solely on the native Home App, please enable the `pureHomeApp` config setting by editing the `config.json` file or using Homebridge UI.
+In this case, power consumption on each meter will be exposed as an Ambient Light Sensor, as shown below (minimum value for an Ambient Light Sensor is 0.1 lux):

 # Automation